 If you would like to read more about errors, kindly click

-Other expenses that can be claimed by landlords
+Other expenses that can be claimed by landlords of rental property

 - Water rates, council tax, gas, and electricity.